sjhardwick/complementarity/readme.md

 # complementarity

-This project computes Drysdale's trade complementarity, bias and intensity indexes using trade data from the CEPII BACI database.
+This project computes Drysdale's trade complementarity, bias and intensity indexes at the HS4 level using trade data from the CEPII BACI database.

-## Usage
+## :chart_with_upwards_trend: Usage

 To compute the indexes, you first need to download the BACI dataset of your choice from the CEPII website: <http://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37>

 Save the dataset in a subfolder /data/.

 The main script is complementarity.R.
 You will need to check the file names in lines 9 and 27 to make sure they reflect the BACI version you have downloaded.

-## References
+## :book: References

 Drysdale, P. D. (1967). *Japanese–Australian Trade: An approach to the study of bilateral trade flows*.
 PhD dissertation.
 The Australian National University, Canberra. <https://dx.doi.org/10.25911/5d7a271538333>